 So this approach is rather the long-term game.

-4) To speak their language and further build relationships, you can also mix in the same circles and become a member of different organizations and clubs such as Rotary Club, Chamber of Commerce, Lions Club, or BNI and build your network of high net worth individuals.
+4) To speak their language and build relationships, you can also move in the same circles and become a member of different organizations and clubs, such as

-5) As another approach to speak their language (not to play in their league) you can also consume the same or similar information (e.g. various magazines, blogs, etc.).
+5) As another approach to speaking their language (not to play in their league) you can also consume the same or similar information (e.g., various magazines, blogs, etc.).

-By the way, this will also help you in your copywriting to better address potential high-end clients.
+By the way, this will also help you better address potential high-end clients in your copywriting.

 This could be a nice add-on to further gaining trust.

 However, I think it won’t be as effective if you don’t do the rest well.

 7) You will need to be able to go the extra mile and be prepared for very specific questions.